Andrew-Jones657/andrew-jones657.github.io/Projects.md

   </div>
   <div class="columnText">
     <h5> Site Selection and Network Analysis: Finding an Ideal Site for a New Fire Station </h5>
-    <p> A site selection analysis that incorporates some network analysis tools to find a site for a new or improved professional fire station in Warren County, KY. </p>
+    <p> A site selection analysis that incorporates some network analysis tools to find an ideal site for a new or improved professional fire station in Warren County, Kentucky. </p>
   </div>
 </div>